 We tapped our interior design and renovation experts for their takes on the best practices and discovered the best kitchen remodel ideas, and gathered our favorite decor ideas from innovative appliances to budget-friendly islands and charming breakfast nooks.
 Our renovation guide has you covered, whether you’re planning a complete kitchen remodel, or are simply on the lookout for new updated appliances, or are in need of inspiration for your dream kitchen remodel.

-To get you started on bringing your kitchen remodel ideas to life, we’re looking at the top kitchen decor and renovation trends for 2019 culled from a survey of our decorator’s wisdom.
+To get you started on bringing your kitchen remodel ideas to life, we’re looking at the top kitchen decor and renovation trends culled from a survey of our decorator’s wisdom.
 From the best in updated kitchen furniture, to what to skip out on, here’s everything you need to know to recreate the heart of your home with confidence and ease.

 Though we’ve seen our fair share of various countertop materials come and go, the popularity of brilliant quartz finishes continues to have no end in sight as it remains one of our client’s most frequently requested materials, and for good reason.